-[Update: Rolling Out] Google tests Scheduling and Taking a Break from Focus Mode in Digital Wellbeing
+[Update 2: Leaves Beta] Google tests Scheduling and Taking a Break from Focus Mode in Digital Wellbeing

 Back at Google I/O earlier this year, Google unveiled new features for Digital Wellbeing, the company’s digital wellness tool that’s now required on all Android devices.
 The most notable of the two features is Focus Mode, a toggle that blocks access to selected apps to eliminate distractions.
 In its current implementation, Focus Mode is fairly basic as it can only be manually toggled from within Digital Wellbeing or from a Quick Settings tile.
 However, we’ve enabled two new enhancements to Focus Mode in the latest Digital Wellbeing beta that should make it more useful.

 As we spotted late last month, Google is working on a scheduling feature for Focus Mode.
 Once this feature goes live, you’ll be able to choose a start and end time as well as the days of the week during which you want Digital Wellbeing to automatically enable Focus Mode.
 About a minute before entering Focus Mode, Digital Wellbeing will post a notification asking if you’re “ready to focus.”
 You can either wait a minute to let Focus Mode automatically start, or you can tap on the “wait” action to postpone Focus Mode for 10 minutes.
 Once Focus Mode starts, the notification text updates to tell you when it’ll automatically turn off.
 The Focus Mode Quick Setting tile also shows scheduling information in the subtext.